Arborescences and Shortest Path Trees when Colors Matter: Introduction

+Finding a color-constrained spanning out-tree rooted at $s$ (\textit{$s$-arborescence} that has exactly $\alpha_i$ edges of color $i$) of a $q$-colored digraph $G$ has an interesting difference in complexity when compared to its undirected analogue.
+Barahona and Pulleyblank~\cite{BarahonaP87} gave a polynomial-time algorithm for this problem when $q=2$.
 The set of all out-forests of $G$ (with no edges entering $s$) do not necessarily form a matroid with $E(G)$ as the ground set.
-However, an out-forest of $G$ (with no edges entering $s$) is a common independent set in two matroids; the first one being a graphic matroid (obtained by ignoring the directions in $G$) and the second one being a partition matroid of all subgraphs of $G$ in which no edges enter $s$ and at most one edge enters every other vertex.
-Hence, an $\alpha$-colored $s$-arborescence is a solution to \textsc{3-Matroid Intersection}. \textsc{3-Matroid Intersection} is \NP-complete~\cite{Schrijver03} in general and we observe that this hardness remains in \textsc{CC-ARB} (Theorem \ref{thm:col-arb-hard}).
+However, an out-forest of $G$ (with no edges entering $s$) is a common independent set of two matroids; the first one being a graphic matroid (obtained by ignoring the directions in $G$) and the second one being a partition matroid of all subgraphs of $G$ in which no edges enter $s$ and at most one edge enters every other vertex.
+Then the desired $s$-arborescence is a solution to \textsc{3-Matroid Intersection} (where the objective is to determine a largest common independent set of three matroids). \textsc{3-Matroid Intersection} is \NP-complete~\cite{Schrijver03} in general and we observe that this hardness remains even in the special case of finding a color-constrained $s$-arborescence (Theorem~\ref{thm:col-arb-hard}).
+The complexity of finding color-constrained $s$-arborescences in $q$-colored digraphs for a fixed value of $q>2$ remains open.

 This prompts one to study the complexity of finding color-constrained shortest path trees which are a very commonly occurring type of arborescences.
-Interestingly, this problem turns out to be efficiently solvable when all cycles in the given digraph have positive weight.

-We call a graph associated with an edge weighting $w$ as a $w$-weighted graph.
+Interestingly, this problem turns out to be efficiently solvable even when there are upper and lower bound constraints on the number of edges of each color, as long as all cycles in the digraph have positive weight.
+Before we define this problem formally, we introduce some related terminology.
+Given a vector $\alpha=([\alpha_1,\alpha'_1],\ldots,[\alpha_q,\alpha'_q]) \in (\mathbb{N} \times \mathbb{N})^q$ of intervals (referred to as a {\em color-constraint vector}), a $q$-colored graph is said to be an {\em $\alpha$-colored graph} if for each $i \in[q]$ it has at least $\alpha_i$ but at most $\alpha'_i$ edges of color $i$.
+We call a graph associated with an edge weighting $w:E(G) \rightarrow \mathbb{R}$ a $w$-weighted graph.
 A \emph{shortest path tree} rooted at $s$ (referred to as $s$-shortest path tree and abbreviated as $s$-SPT) of $G$ is an out-tree such that for every vertex $v$ reachable from $s$, the $s$-$v$-path in the tree is a shortest (minimum weight) $s$-$v$-path in $G$.
 Recall that vertices are not allowed to repeat in a path.
+For simplicity, we assume that all vertices of $G$ are reachable from the source vertex $s$ and therefore $|E(G)| \geq |V(G)|-1$.
+Further, we assume that $q \leq |E(G)|$.